The Gallipoli Campaign

 The intercepted German message had been correct.
 The Turkish artillery had almost run out of ammunition before the fleet retreated.
 The result was a change of strategy for the Allies and a huge morale boost for the Turks.
 The debate continues — what would have happened if the fleet had pushed on as Churchill had demanded?
 Maybe Gallipoli would not have been a defeat for the Allies, or maybe the entire fleet would have been lost after getting into the Sea of Marmara but then being unable to either take Constantinople or retreat through the mined Dardanelles.

 Allied command decided that ground forces would have to eliminate the Turkish mobile artillery.
-See the map at right above for the planned landings on the Gallipoli peninsula.
+The second map shows the planned landings on the Gallipoli peninsula.

-The ANZACs were fairly close in Egypt, but there was a delay of six weeks while the forces were shipped from Britain, allowing Turkish forces time to prepare for the land assault.
+The ANZAC forces were fairly close in Egypt, but there was a delay of six weeks while troops were shipped from Britain, allowing Turkish forces time to prepare for the land assault.
 Roads were constructed, beaches were wired and mined, and trenches and gun emplacements were dug.
 The high ground was fortified.

 The invasion began on 25 April 1915.

-All the landings went from bad to worse, and quickly settled into deadly static seiges.
+All the landings went from bad to worse, and quickly settled into deadly static sieges.

 |"I do not command you to fight, I command you to die.
 In the time it will take us to die we can be replenished by new forces."|